tldr-pages/tldr/pages/common/gfortran.md

 > Preprocess and compile Fortran source files, then assemble and link them together.
 > More information: <https://gcc.gnu.org/wiki/GFortran>.

-- Compile multiple source files into executable:
+- Compile multiple source files into an executable:

 `gfortran {{path/to/source1.f90 path/to/source2.f90 ...}} -o {{path/to/output_executable}}`